starlox0/ReverseShellGen/README.md

 It is a Simple Python Based Reverse Shell Generator Tool.
 It supports Multiple Language to Generate Shell

 # Overview
-The Reverse Shell Generator is a Python-based command-line tool that simplifies the creation of reverse shell payloads for various target platforms.
-It allows penetration testers and ethical hackers to quickly generate shell commands or scripts for establishing reverse shell connections to remote hosts.
+This Reverse Shell Generator is a Python-based command-line tool that simplifies the creation of reverse shell payloads for various target platforms.
+It is only for Educational Purposes.
+You can use it in CTF's or Penetration Testing Scenarios.

 # Features
 - Support Different Language to Generate Shell